jgoulah/last-lecture/pres.md

 # move around a lot

-^ don't get too comfortable
+^ don't get too comfortable, learn from people

 ---

 # talk to people

+^ both inside and outside of the company

 ^ eng should increase the rate of communication with other orgs and be proactive

+^ meet sellers, go to a craft fair, or a local meetup

 ---